 The first-order solution for reaching a destination whose address is blocked is to instead route through a proxy.
-But a single, static proxy is not much better than direct access, from a circumvention point of view-a censor can block the proxy just as easily as it can block the destination.
+But a single, static proxy is not much better than direct access, for circumvention purposes-a censor can block the proxy just as easily as it can block the destination.
 Circumvention systems must come up with ways of addressing this problem.

 There are two reasons why resistance to blocking by address is challenging.
-The first is due to the nature of network routing: the client must, somehow, encode the address of the destination into what it sends, where it can be observed by the censor, if the encoding is sufficiently transparent.
-The second is the insider attack: legitimate clients must have some way to discover addresses of, e.g., proxies.
+The first is due to the nature of network routing: the client must, somehow, encode the address of the destination into the messages it sends.
+The second is the insider attack: legitimate clients must have some way to discover the addresses of proxies.
 By pretending to be a legitimate client, the censor can learn those addresses in the same way.

 Compared to content obfuscation, there are relatively few strategies for resistance to blocking by address.
-They are basically five: private proxies shared by only a few clients; having a large population of secret proxies and distributing them carefully; having a very large population of proxies and treating them as disposable; proxying through a service with high collateral damage; and address spoofing.
+They are basically five:

+- sharing private proxies among only a few clients - having a large population of secret proxies and distributing them carefully - having a very large population of proxies and treating them as disposable - proxying through a service with high collateral damage

+• address spoofing

 The simplest proxy infrastructure is no infrastructure at all: require every client to set up and maintain a proxy for their own personal use, or for a few of their friends.
-As long as the use of any single address remains low, it may escape the censor's notice [47 §4.2].
+As long as the use of any single address remains low, it may escape the censor's notice [49 §4.2].
 The problem with this strategy, of course, is usability and scalability.
 If it were easy for everyone to set up their own proxy on an unblocked address, they would do it, and blocking by address would not be a concern.
-The challenge is making such techniques general so they are usable by more than experts. uProxy [185] is now working on just that: automating the process of setting up a proxy on a server.
+The challenge is making such techniques general so they are usable by more than experts. uProxy [184] is now working on just that: automating the process of setting up a proxy on a server.

-What Köpsell and Hillig call the "many access points" model has been adopted in some form by many circumvention systems.
+What Köpsell and Hillig call the "many access points" model [119 §5.2] has been adopted in some form by many circumvention systems.
 In this model, there are many proxies in operation.
 They may be full-fledged general-purpose proxies, or only simple forwarders to a more capable proxy.
 They may be operated by volunteers or coordinated centrally.
-In any case, the success of the system hinges on being able to sustain a population of proxies, and distribute information about them to legitimate users, without revealing them all to the censor.
+In any case, the success of the system hinges on being able to sustain a population of proxies, and distribute information about them to legitimate users, without revealing too many to the censor.
 Both of these considerations pose challenges.